Tower With Combined Loads

 This tower sample focuses on the combination of wind, seismic and external pressure loads.
 The calculations are done in Compress, and the drawing is made in SolidWorks.
 Download both at the bottom of the page.
 Tower dimensions and calculations found in the calculation set and on the drawing are discussed throughout this sample.

-This vessel is calculated using the Compress pressure vessel code program by Codeware Inc. Compress is our favorite program for tower design.
+This vessel is calculated using the Compress pressure vessel code program by Codeware Inc. Compress is the most commonly used program for tower design in our office.
 Its extensive library of available calculation methods makes it useful for many vessel design tasks.
 The report is longer than other programs, but often is easier to read and includes extensive references, and illustrates most of the calculation steps allowing the methods to be checked.

 The drawing is created in SolidWorks.
 By default, we use SolidWorks to create vessel drawings.
 Use of solid modeling is like building the vessel once in advance before it hits the shop floor.
 Solid modeling often takes more time than 2D CAD, but it also shows many design errors or issues in advance.
 The extra time can easily pay off during construction.